-The results provided in this article are based on a model especially developed for longterm projections of animal inventories, feedstuffs requirements and feedstuffs availabilities.
+This non-deterministic simulation spreadsheet programmed model was greatly revised and updated using results of China's first agricultural census (Zhu, 2000) for a paper presented in New Zealand by Simpson and Li (2001), which is available online for greater study about the model and rationalizations about preliminary results.
+Further substantial revision of the model, and updating of data, were made in preparation for this 2003 paper.
 The program is very large and complicated, with more than 5,000 lines of spreadsheet program, 800 variables and more than 2,200 parameters.
 The method used is to calculate all requirements and availabilities on the basis of metabolizable energy (ME) and crude protein (CP).
-Further information on the model, data and results for the entire livestock and fish sectors is available in Simpson (2003) and Simpson, Cheng and Miyazaki (1994).